tillbiskup/evedata/docs/architecture.rst

     * How to handle data filling?

-      * Obviously, if one wants to plot arbitrary HDF5 datasets against each other (as currently possible), data (*i.e.* axes) need to be made compatible.
+      * Obviously, if one wants to plot arbitrary HDF5 datasets against each other (as currently possible), data dimensions need to be made compatible.
       * The original values should always be retained, to be able to show/tell which values have actually been obtained (and to discriminate between not recorded and failed to record, *i.e.* no entry vs. NaN in the original HDF5 dataset)
-      * Could there be different (and changing) filling of the data depending on which "axes" should be plotted against each other? -- Yes, that should be always the case.
+      * Could there be different (and changing) filling of the data depending on which "axes" should be plotted against each other? -- Yes, that should always be the case.

     * Which fill modes are relevant/needed?